JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+12.29.21 - Fixed a computer that was stuck in a reboot loop.
+Booted it from USB drive.
+M.S.
+Added me to more basecamp projects.
+Preparing me for project managemnt.

 12.28.21 - Started intership at DFT on 12/20. loving it.
 Built Battleship game, learning Javascript.
 Getting Familiar with Figma.

 12.12.21 - Can't start DFT waiting on paper work.
 Did a Techlahoma talk for a twitch stream.